edkelly303/elm-yafl/README.md

 `elm-yafl`.

 * I haven't included integrated debouncing, because I'm currently thinking this might be better left in userland.
+For many fields, debouncing doesn't make sense, or needs to be handled in a field-specific way, so I don't think there's a single abstraction that will fit all use-cases.
+* With field validation, the only option is to raise an error message and prevent form submission.
+In `elm-any-type-forms`, fields could also raise warnings, which would show the user a message without preventing submission.
+I'd like to add this feature to `elm-yafl` when I have time.

-There are various other things I'd like to add, but I'm dogfooding the current version first to see what my real-world requirements are.
+There are many other possible features, but I'm dogfooding the current version first to see what my real-world requirements are.
 (If I'd done this with `elm-any-type-forms`, I could have saved myself a lot of work!)